EisenbergEffect/hello-web-components/README.md

 }
 ```

 Congratulations!
-You've created a a W3C standard platform Web Component with an encapsulted Shadow DOM for HTML and CSS rendering, attribute reaactivity, and lifecycle integration.
+You've created a W3C standard platform Web Component with Vanilla JS!
+It has an encapsulated Shadow DOM for HTML and CSS rendering, attribute reactivity, and lifecycle integration.
+Read on to go a bit deeper and discover some additional learning resources and libraries.

 ## Going Deeper